baseboxorg/jeffskinnerbox.github.io/content/drafts/howto-set-up-the-raspberry-pi-as-a-headless-device.md

 to subvert delays required between multiple logins (see this [article][40]).
 I decided it was time to pay a little bit more attention to security!

-The article "[Keeping SSH Access Secure][41]" provides some good suggestions.
+The article ["Keeping SSH Access Secure"][41] provides some good suggestions.
 One method, not referenced in this article, is how you could rate-limit `iptables` rules to address this issue (from this [source][39]: